hahnlab/CAFE5/docs/tutorial/tutorial.md

 ### 2.2.1 Moving all longest isoforms into a single file ###
-In order to keep all but the longest isoforms, and place all sequences from all species into a single .fa file for the next tutorial step, run the following commands on your shell from the tutorial folder:
+In order to keep all but the longest isoforms, and place all sequences from all species into a single .fa file for the next tutorial step, run the following commands in your shell from the tutorial folder:

 ```
-$ python python_scripts/cafetutorial_longest_iso.py -d twelve_spp_proteins/
+$ python longest_iso.py -d twelve_spp_proteins/
 $ cat twelve_spp_proteins/longest*.fa > makeblastdb_input.fa
 ```